freddiehaddad/fast-track-to-rust/src/struct.md

 > NOTE: Because the iterator consumes the data, the vector cannot be used
 > afterward.

-## Updating Grep
+## Updating Rustle

-It's time to update our Grep program to utilize our new type.
+It's time to update our rustle program to utilize our new type.
 Additionally, a few minor changes have been made to enhance the design, demonstrate some additional language features, and leverage move semantics.
 Give the program a run!